courtcraw/mesadu_wdbinaries/docs/lab1.md

 AM CVn binaries are ultracompact binaries with orbital periods between 5 and 69 minutes, where a white dwarf stably accretes from a helium-rich companion (e.g., [Ramsay+2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...620A.141R/abstract)).
 Their orbital evolution is driven by angular momentum loss due to the emission of gravitational waves, detectable by future space-based gravitational wave detectors like LISA (e.g.,[Kupfer+2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...963..100K/abstract)).
 There are three formation channels for AM CVn binaries.
 The donor can either be a helium white dwarf formed from a common envelope event, a non-degenerate helium-burning star, or an evolved Cataclysmic Variable formed from stable mass transfer.
-In this lab, we will look into the first two scenarios, involving a helium white dwarf or a helium star.
 Common to all these scenarios is that the donor eventually becomes a fully to semi-degenerate object.
 The donor responds to mass loss by expanding, and since it is filling its Roche lobe, the orbit also expands.
 The component masses and the donor's mass-radius relation set the rate of orbital angular momentum loss, and in turn the mass transfer rate.
+In this lab, we will look into the first two scenarios involving a helium white dwarf or a helium star, and in particular the mass transfer rate for different types of donors.

+In the helium star channel (e.g.,[Yungelson2008](https://ui.adsabs.harvard.edu/abs/2008AstL...34..620Y/abstract),[Sarkar+2023](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.2567S/abstract)), the donor undergoes core helium burning at first.
+Gravitational waves bring the donor into contact, and the nuclear burning in the donor eventually quenches due to mass loss.
+In this lab, we will use a few different masses and initial orbital periods at zero-age core helium burning.

+A donor in the helium white dwarf channel (e.g.,[Deloye+2007](https://ui.adsabs.harvard.edu/abs/2007MNRAS.381..525D/abstract),[Wong&Bildsten2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...923..125W/abstract)) is not necessarilly fully degenerate (zero-temperature).
+Depending on its post-common envelope orbital period, it could remain semi-degenerate due to a short cooling time.
+We will explore a range of central specific entropies at contact.
+A higher entropy value (less degenerate) yields a larger radius.

 * * *

 # Lab Instructions

-For this lab we will be running a generic binary system with one of the stars as a point mass (which one? elaborate here).
+For this lab we will be running a generic binary system with the accretor as a point mass, assuming fully conservative mass transfer.
 Each task will have a solution given [here](./lab1_solns.md).
 Feel free to visit the solutions as needed, but we encourage you to work through with the hints first.

 ## Task 0.
 Download Files
 Download the Lab 1 working directory from the [github repo](https://github.com/courtcraw/mesadu_wdbinaries) and claim a binary in the [MESA Down Under Google Spreadsheet](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1356579440).
 Then, download the relevant donor model (HeStar or HeWD) and accretor model (cowd) for your binary from the <code>initial_donor_models</code> folder in the [github repo](https://github.com/courtcraw/mesadu_wdbinaries) and save it in your Lab 1 working directory.
 Note, the donor model files are formatted as '< type >_< mass >M[_Sc< entropy >].mod' and accretor models are formatted as 'cowd_< mass >M_Tc2e7.mod'.

-Here, we specify the entropy of the Helium White Dwarfs because blah

 <br>